At a glance

 Additionally, your veterinarian will perform some tests, which may include:

 - Coombs test: Also known as antiglobulin test or direct antibody test, this test is to detect the presence of antibodies that can bind to the surface of red blood cells.

 - Packed cell volume (PCV): Measures the percentage of red blood cells in a blood sample.

 - Complete Blood Count (CBC): A series of tests that evaluates the cellular components of blood (red blood cells, white blood cells, and platelets).

-- Blood Smear: A small drop of blood is spread over a glass slide and examined under a microscope on a slide.
+- Blood Smear: A drop blood is spread over a glass slide and examined under a microscope.
 The presence of spherocytes and agglutination (red blood cells clumping together) on a blood smear is indicative of IMHA.

-- An X-ray to look for tumours or metal objects.
+- Imaging studies: X-ray to look for tumours or metal objects.

 Prognosis and treatment depend on the underlying cause of the IMHA and the severity.
 Where possible, find and treat the underlying cause of the IMHA.